wanchain/cardanoCatalyst/project-1100288/milestone5/README.md

 ## Final thoughts/comments:

-  - The Wanchain team has successfully demonstrated that a transaction on an EVM chain can trigger a Smart Beacon Script on Cardano, which then executes an asset swap on a DEX on Cardano, which then triggers a cross-chain transaction to bridge the traded-for asset from Cardano to the user’s wallet address on an EVM chain.
-This is a true cross-chain application.
-However, despite this approach being technically functional, there are non-negligible scalability issues.
+  - We have successfully demonstrated that a transaction on an EVM chain can trigger a Smart Beacon Script on Cardano, which then executes an asset swap on a DEX on Cardano, which then triggers a cross-chain transaction to bridge the traded-for asset from Cardano to the user’s wallet address on an EVM chain.
+This is, functionally, a true cross-chain application.
+This tool, as provided, can be used to interact with any Cardano Dapp directly from an EVM wallet, including Metamask.
+However, despite this approach being technically functional, there are non-negligible scalability issues stemming from the Smart Routers (a listed dependency of this proposal).
 Notably, each specific use case requires configuration of smart router scripts.
-So, while the outcome of this project is fully delivered and represents a technical achievement, it is better cast as a MVP rather than a production-ready tool.
-True cross-chain applications would be better serviced by a full cross-chain data transfer/message passing protocol.
+So, while the outcome of this project is fully delivered and represents a technical achievement, true cross-chain applications would be better serviced by a full cross-chain data transfer/message passing protocol.

 ## Links to other relevant project sources or documents

-  - Link to final closeout video and video demonstration: [https://www.youtube.com/watch?v=hwSDyy3mNCs](https://www.youtube.com/watch?v=pGDZg4gUe3E)
+  - Link to final closeout video and video demonstration: https://vimeo.com/1101169208
   - Public demo can be accessed here: https://wan-bridge-preview-git-dev-dapp-wanchain.vercel.app/AssetBridge?group=dev